 A study of language and culture leads to the ability to communicate authentically in a global environment.

-Asheville School offers French, Spanish and Chinese.
+Asheville School offers French and Spanish.
 Classes focus on communication skills while also providing students with the formal grammatical underpinnings that lead to effective expression.

 We provide opportunities for cultural literacy in the hope of creating lifelong linguists who are conversant, compassionate, and empathetic citizens of the world.
 We recognize that multilingualism is a global standard, and we strive to instill that skill in our students.
 Graduates of Asheville School feel empowered and prepared to pursue further life experiences in domestic or international settings.

 The French program is textbook-free; the curriculum is based on dynamic teacher-generated lessons that give students a firm basis in grammar, vocabulary, culture and communication.
 At all levels, students are constantly exposed to authentic French in a fun and interactive setting.
 In upper level courses, the primary focus becomes refining formal written and spoken communication via the study of modern life, culture, history, art and literature in the francophone world.